MAINE GENEALOGY EXPRESS

 Sebec.

-Enoch Brown was born in the year 1751, but of what place he was a native it is impossible to obtain any information.
+ENOCH BROWN was born in the year 1751, but of what place he was a native it is impossible to obtain any information.
 It may have been Arrowsic, as he was a resident there in 1777, but this is mere conjecture.
 Of his ancestry, like that of many of our pioneers, time has obliterated the last trace.
 Interviews with all his living descendants fail to bring to light a thread which it is possible to take up and unravel to any solution.

 Arrowsic settlement is one of the oldest in Maine, yet but little is preserved regarding its early families, and it has been impossible to glean any information relative to Mr. Brown's family from any obtainable of his service in the Continental Army is that over his own signature, made in his application for state bounty in 1835.
 It is as follows: